Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 As a graduate job hunter, the shrewdest move you can make is to adopt lots of different job hunting tactics in parallel; there’s more than one way to skin a cat, as they say!

 While Twitter may seem like an unlikely treasure trove for grad job hunters, it is in fact a bit of a gold mine: you can use it in your quest for finding companies and their vacancies, it can help you learn a whole load more about a particular sector, and it also lets you market yourself to grad employers.
+Take a look at other ways to research an employer.

 Here are GAGAGO’s top 9 tips on tweeting your way to success!: